i05nagai/memorandum/language/english_speaking.md

     * to be nosy
 * commit
     * promise
+        * to promise to give yourself, your money, your time, etc. to support sth
+            * they wouldn't commit enough time or money to the project
     * put
+        * to actively put informatin in your memory or write it down
+        * these rules must be committed to memory
+        * I wouldn't want to commit these comments to paper
     * crime
+        * to do sth illegal or considered wrong
+        * he committed a crime in providing the information to a reporter
     * send for treatment
+        * to cause sb to stay in a mental hospital or treatment center
+        * he was once committed to a state mental hospital
+* commitment
+    * a promise to give yourself, your money, your time, etc. to support or buy sth
+        * Try the product for two weeks with no commitment to buy
+    * a willingness to give your time and energy to something that you believe in, or a promise or firm decision to do something
 * allegiance
     * support for a leader, country, group, or belief
     * loyalty and support for a ruler, country, group, or belief